StuartvdLee/talks-and-events/Talks/2025MadeForDev/README.md

-# Azure Fest 2025 - Building your own MCP server
+# Made for Dev by Global AI Community - Building your own MCP server

 This is a talk I gave for [Made for Dev by Global AI Community](https://github.com/GlobalAICommunity/made-for-dev).
 The talk was in English.